al-jshen/gmestan-examples/README.md

 ## R

-To install [RStan](https://github.com/stan-dev/rstan) (the R interface to Stan), see the instructions [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).
+To install [CmdStanR](https://github.com/stan-dev/cmdstanr) (the R interface to CmdStan), see the instructions [here](https://mc-stan.org/cmdstanr/articles/cmdstanr.html).

-The R file is [`examples/gme.r`](examples/gme.r), which I recommend opening in [RStudio](https://rstudio.com/products/rstudio/).
-Apart from RStan, the necessary depenencies to run all the code can be installed with the following line:
+I recommend opening the provided R files in [RStudio](https://rstudio.com/products/rstudio/).
+Apart from CmdStanR, the necessary depenencies to run all the code can be installed with the following line:

 ```
-install.packages(c("ggplot2", "dplyr", "latex2exp", "bayesplot", "shinystan"), dependencies=TRUE)
+install.packages(c("tidyverse", "latex2exp", "bayesplot", "shinystan", "ggridges", "reshape2", "posterior"), dependencies=TRUE)
 ```

 ## Useful Resources